ash0080/gun.doc.cn/Installation.md

 > **Note:** If you don't have [node](http://nodejs.org/) or [npm](https://www.npmjs.com/) installed, [read this](https://docs.npmjs.com/getting-started/installing-node).

-Then require Gun in your script `hello.js`:
+Then require GUN in a `hello.js` file:

 ```javascript
 var Gun = require('gun');
 ```

-For testing add to `hello.js`:
+For testing add this to it:

 ```javascript
   var gun = Gun()